MetPX/sarracenia/doc/design/Outline.rst

 4. Log is data.

-   "It is not enough for justice to be done.
-Justice must be seen to be done."
+    *It is not enough for justice to be done.
+Justice must be seen to be done.*

     It is not enough for data to be delivered.
 That delivery must be logged, and that log must be returned to the source.